 Historic Southwest Museum Mt.
 Washington Campus

-Located in the lower lobby, these exhibit cases give a glimpse of the depth and diversity of the collection from prehistoric to present times, including archaeological materials from museum-sponsored excavations, an extraordinary array of ceramics from the southwestern United States and California, and an interactive kiosk featuring our stunning basket collection.
+Located in the lower lobby, these exhibit cases give a glimpse of the depth and diversity of the archaeological collection.
+Learn about museum-sponsored excavations from the southwestern United States and California and explore an interactive kiosk featuring our stunning basket collection.

 Highlights of the Southwest Museum Collection is on view every Saturday from 10:00 a.m. to 4:00 p.m. in the historic Southwest Museum building at the Autry’s Mount Washington Campus.